 Research in the Thomas laboratory focuses on the design of functional catalysts using Earth-abundant transition metals for the development of more sustainable and environmentally friendly technology.
 The summer project will involve the synthesis and characterization of new transition metal complexes and their use as catalysts for both the activation of naturally abundant small molecules (e.g. carbon dioxide, water, oxygen) and/or organic transformations.
 Over the course of the summer project, students will learn how to synthesize and manipulate air and moisture-sensitive inorganic and organometallic complexes using glovebox and Schlenk techniques, as well as a variety of spectroscopic and analytical methods such as NMR, IR, and UV-Vis spectroscopies and cyclic voltammetry.

-Research in the Wade Lab encompasses molecular inorganic/organometallic chemistry and materials science.
-Summer projects will focus on the design and study of new metal-organic frameworks for applications in heterogeneous catalysis and CO2 capture.
-Students will gain experience in the synthesis of organic, inorganic and organometallic compounds as well as several small molecule and materials characterization techniques.
-These include X-ray diffraction, gas porosimetry, thermogravimetric analysis, ICP-OES, cyclic voltammetry, and NMR, IR, and UV-Vis spectroscopies.
+Research in the Wade Lab combines molecular inorganic/organometallic chemistry and materials science.
+Current projects involve the design of bio-inspired metal-organic frameworks (MOFs) for direct air capture of CO2 capture, small molecule activation, and catalytic C–H functionalization of organic molecules.
+Students will gain experience in the synthesis and characterization of new transition metal complexes and MOFs.
+Synthesis plays a central role in our research program, and a variety of solution and solid-state characterization techniques are used to elucidate the structure and properties of newly synthesized materials.
+These include X-ray diffraction, gas porosimetry, thermogravimetric analysis, cyclic voltammetry, and NMR, IR, and UV-Vis spectroscopies.

 Inorganic Synthesis and Energy